galaxyproject/training-material/topics/single-cell/tutorials/EBI-retrieval/tutorial.md

 # AnnData manipulation

-Now we will do several modifications within the AnnData object so that you can follow this tutorial despite the other way of getting data!
-We would like to flag mitochondrial genes.
-They can be identified quite easily since they names start with mt.
-Since the tool for flagging the mitochondrial genes is case-sensitive, it might be a good idea to check what is the formatting of mitochondrial genes in our dataset.

-> <hands-on-title> Check the format of mitochondrial genes names </hands-on-title>
->
-> 1. {% tool [Search in textfiles](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_grep_tool/1.1.1) %} with the following parameters:
->    - *"Select lines from"*: `EBI SCXA Data Retrieval on E-MTAB-6945 genes.tsv (Raw filtered counts)`
->    - *"that"*: `Match`
->    - *"Regular Expression"*: `mt`
->    - *"Match type"*: `case insensitive`
->    - *"Output"*: `Highlighted HTML (for easier viewing)`
->
-> 3. Rename {% icon galaxy-pencil %} output `Mito genes check`
->
-{: .hands_on}

-If you click on that dataset, you will see all the genes containing 'mt' in their name.
-We can now clearly see that mitochondrial genes in our dataset start with 'mt-'.
-Keep that in mind, we will use it in a moment!

-Speaking about gene names, we will also change the header of the column containing those names from `gene_symbols` to `Symbol`.
+We will now change the header of the column containing gene names from `gene_symbols` to `Symbol`.
 This edit is only needed to make our AnnData object compatible with this tutorial's workflow.

-As I mentioned at the beginning, we will also change the header of the column storing information about batch.
-Actually, we will change several other headers as well.
+We will also flag the mitochondrial genes.

-And the good news is that we can do all those steps using only one tool!
+And the good news is that we can do both those steps using only one tool!

 > <hands-on-title> Modify AnnData object </hands-on-title>
 >
 > 1. {% tool [AnnData Operations](toolshed.g2.bx.psu.edu/repos/ebi-gxa/anndata_ops/anndata_ops/1.8.1+galaxy92) %}
 > 2. Make sure you are using version **1.8.1+galaxy92** of the tool (change by clicking on {% icon tool-versions %} Versions button)
 > 3. Set the following parameters:
->    - In *"Input object in hdf5 AnnData format"*: `AnnData object`
+>    - {% icon param-file %} In *"Input object in hdf5 AnnData format"*: `AnnData object`
->    - In *"Change field names in AnnData observations"*:

 >    - In *"Change field names in AnnData var"*:
 >        - {% icon param-repeat %} *"Insert Change field names in AnnData var"*
 >            - *"Original name"*: `gene_symbols`